HealthSamurai/documentation/modules-1/workflow-engine/README.md

 ### Task Executor

-Task Executor a responsible for executing the logic behind a task.
+Task Executor is responsible for executing the logic behind a task.
 For [predefined tasks](task/aidbox-predefined-tasks.md), they are run within Aidbox, and custom task executors could be [implemented](task/#task-implementation-1) in any programming language using an [SDK](../../app-development/aidbox-sdk/aidbox-javascript-sdk.md#task-api) or API directly.

 ### Workflow Executor

-Workflow Executor a responsible for making decisions about the next steps in a workflow based on predefined rules, conditions, or logic.
+Workflow Executor is responsible for making decisions about the next steps in a workflow based on predefined rules, conditions, or logic.
 Workflow logic could be implemented using [Workflow Engine SDK](../../app-development/aidbox-sdk/aidbox-javascript-sdk.md#workflow-engine)

 ### [Services](services.md)